Art Education

 Fieldwork: 10 hours of fieldwork is required

-This course explores the context and best practices of teacher ethics and classroom management.
+This course explores the context and best practices of teacher ethics and classroom management in middle and high school settings.
 The course equips students to navigate the implicit and explicit ethical dilemmas inherent in the routine decisions teachers make every school day in a manner consistent with the profession’s code of ethics.
 The course also equips students with a variety of classroom management and ethics strategies and techniques to optimize the learning environment for all students.

 EDU 490V Subject Area Specialization: Visual Art